Nikipant/Create_Hysterese/README.md

 Reliable on: Python3, pandas, matplotlib, tkinter

-USER MANUAL - CREATE HYSTERESE
+#USER MANUAL - CREATE HYSTERESE

-Important:
+## Important:
 - Name of the files
-		-> if the simultations have been done at a specific angle, this must be stated in the filename.
+--if the simultations have been done at a specific angle, this must be stated in the filename.
 		   Format: "..._angle_Grad.odt" or "..._angle_deg.odt".
 Otherwise the program can't handle the data accordingly.
 	- Columns